savob/savobajic.ca/content/projects/work/_index.md

 title: "Work Projects"
 date: 2022-01-02T23:30:32-05:00
 draft: false
 summary: "Projects I undertook during my employment.
-I have asked for, and have been granted permission to disclose each project here."
+I have either received permission to share these or they are public enough that their existance is not a trade secret."
 ---

 # Work Projects

 Projects I undertook during my employment.
-I have asked for, and have been granted permission to disclose each project here.
+I have either received permission to share these or they are public enough that their existance is not a trade secret.